mjaun/android-anuto/README.md

 | Reload   | fast     |
 | Range    | large    |

-The basic cannon is fast at aim fires quickly, but doesn't deal a lot of damage at all.
-However the cannonballs will follow their targets, which is pretty cool for a cannon isn't it?
+The basic cannon is fast at aim and fires quickly, but doesn't deal a lot of damage at all.
+However the shots will follow their targets, which is pretty cool for a cannon isn't it?

 ####The Rocket Launcher
 ![alt text](https://raw.githubusercontent.com/oojeiph/android-anuto/master/images/rocket_tower.png "rocket launcher")